 Lim Eng Hock had just attended an Alpha class at the the 3rd Baptist Church and had just heard about salvation by grace based on the work of Christ on the cross.
 He was absolutely incredulous exclaiming "What, you mean I don't have to work at it and Christ just gives me the righteousness for free??
-In that case, if it doesn't depend on what I do but on what Christ has done then I can do as I like after all salvation is free by unmerited favour right?
-His Bible study leader corrected him "You cannot just live or sin as you like" But you said salvation did not depend on my own works of righteousness?
-How can it be free and not free now that you are saying I must live a righteous life?
+In that case, if it doesn't depend on what I do but on what Christ has done then I can do as I like after all salvation is free by unmerited favour right?"

+His Bible study leader corrected him "You cannot just live or sin as you like"

+Eng Hock replied: "But you said salvation did not depend on my own works of righteousness?
+How can it be free and not free now that you are saying I must live a righteous life?"

-1. How do you explain to Eng Hock based on Romans 6 that he cannot just simply sin continually secure in the salvation that Christ already has given
+12) a) How do you explain to Eng Hock based on Romans 6 that he cannot just simply sin continually secure in the salvation that Christ already has given?
+(You can also summarize the model answers in the box below)